8ball030/lyra_client/README.md

 make tests
 ```

-For convience, all commands can be run with;
+For convience, all commands can be run with:

 ```
 make all